enpifa-travelperk/recipe-post-exercise/README.md

 DETAIL:  Failing row contains (9, salsasita, null).```

 I'm not sure if I can create an ingredient that I can add later on when creating recipes.

+`/api/recipes/` is not showing the recipes once created, but `/api/recipes/1/` is showing the recipe with id 1

+when updating a recipe with new ingredients, the new ingredients are created and shown on `/api/ingredients/` but the tests don't show them